Objects

 Clip content

-Boards offer the option to clip its content or not.
+Boards offer the option to clip its content (or not).

 Show in View mode